Early Stage Kidney Disease and Eyes

 Treatment options for early-stage kidney disease may include:

-• Lifestyle modifications, including dietary adjustments and regular exercise.
+• Lifestyle modifications, including dietary adjustments and regular exercise. check out the Nature’s Bounty Store for a full line of vitamins and supplements.

 • Pharmacological interventions to manage blood pressure, cholesterol, and blood glucose levels.